medellin-feature-image-city-view

 Medellin-Image

-The low cost of living, mild climate, and lots of coffee shops and coworking spaces attract foreigners from all over the world to create their work base here.
+The low cost of living, mild climate, lots of coffee shops, and plenty of coworking spaces attract foreigners from all over the world.
 Inexpensive public transportation and medical care, as well as friendly locals, are also incentives to come and live here.
-If it’s your first time in Medellin, take a look at this travel vlog.
+If it’s your first time in Medellin, this travel vlog will help answer many of your questions.

 In recent years, Medellin has become one of the favorite South American destinations for digital nomads.
-It has over 40 coworking spaces, and here are the ones that stand out.
+So, if you’re looking for a coworking space, Medellin has over 40, and we’ve whittled it down to our top 10 recommendations.

-Tinkko Milla De Oro Is Our Favorite Place to Cowork in Medellin
+Tinkko Milla De Oro Is Our Favorite Coworking Space in Medellin

-The space is well lit, and you can even book a seat by the windows and enjoy the view of the whole Medellin.
+The space is well-lit, and you can even book a seat by the windows and enjoy the view of the whole of Medellin.
 Ergonomic chairs and standing desks will make sure you are comfortable and without back pain even after hours of working.
 With a 3D printer, Chromecast, scanner, printer, and projector, this is a great working space for business meetings, workshops, and presentations.

-The lounge and chill-out area are perfect to de-stress, while the onsite café serves excellent coffee for a reasonable price.
+The lounge and chill-out area are perfect for de-stressing, while the on-site café serves excellent coffee for a reasonable price.
 If you want to meet other coworkers, stop by their signature Tinkko Nights event to mingle.

 Basics